alejandroschuler/r4ds-courses/tabular-data.md

 If you haven't already, please open RStudio on DataHub by [clicking this link](https://publichealth.datahub.berkeley.edu/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2Fpre-142-training%2Ftutorial-playground&urlpath=rstudio%2F&branch=main).
 If you're viewing this on bCourses, you'll have to right click and then choose "Open Link in New Tab".

+You will get more out of this tutorial if you try out these things in R yourself!!

 The R console window is the left (or lower-left) window in RStudio.
 The R console uses a "read, eval, print" loop.
 This is sometimes called a REPL.